Acts 5:27-29 (KJV)

 “Faith Alone” did not mean that sanctification and holiness have no place in the life of the believer.
 But it meant that those things were products of salvation, not requirements for it.

-Just like the Roman Church, other groups will go so far as to tell sinners they cannot be saved without first performing certain works in their life.
-For some, instead of seeing holiness and sanctification as a something that occurs in the life of a saved person, they see holiness and sanctification as something to be obtained before Christ will save.
+But just like the Roman Church, some groups will go so far as to tell sinners they cannot be saved without first performing certain works in their life.
+For some, instead of seeing holiness and sanctification as a something that occurs in the life of a person who has already been saved, they see holiness and sanctification as something to be obtained before Christ will save.
 But we are saved by faith alone, and our salvation is not dependent on our works.

 But I determined to know nothing among you but Jesus Christ and him crucified.1 Corinthians 2:2